MicrosoftDocs/visualstudio-docs/subscriptions/migrate-subscriptions.md

 ## Export your current subscription assignments

 The first step to migrate your assigned subscriptions from one agreement to another is to export your current subscription assignments as a CSV file.
-In the Visual Studio Subscriptions administration portal, you can export a list of your subscribers and details about their assignments.
+In the Visual Studio Subscriptions admin portal, you can export a list of your subscribers and details about their assignments.

 This information includes:
 + Subscriber name